Jflux05/World_Weather_Analysis/README.md

 # World_Weather_Analysis

 ## Project Overview:
 In this analysis, we look at weather patterns from 2000 randomly selected cities around the world and offer unique insights (destinations, hotels, and travel routes) to travelers looking to book a trip, based on the users climate preferences.
-There are three folders here that offer different levels of analysis: Weather_Database, Vacation_Search, and Vacation_Itinerary.
+There are three core folders here that offer different levels of analysis: Weather_Database, Vacation_Search, and Vacation_Itinerary.

 ### Weather_DataBase:
 The Open Weather Map API was utilized to pull weather stats from cities around the world generate the files in this folder.